AFutureWebDev/javascript-workbook/06week/checkpoint/README.md

         - this idividual is now extended the keys color and mascot value for the red team

 TESTS:(minimum of three)
-1. Check to see if a person has become a player
+1. Does the player have all of the necessary parameters
-2. Check to see if a player has joined a team
+2. Check to see if a player has joined the blue team
-3.
+3. Check to see if a player has joined the red team